Ade-garr/ft_server/README.md

-### Welcome to my ft_server repository 👋
+# 📌 ft_server 📌

-⭐️ The goal of this subject was to discover Docker and setup a web server with simple services (Wordpress, Phpmyadmin, MySQL)
+The goal of this subject was to discover Docker and setup a web server with simple services (Wordpress, Phpmyadmin, MySQL)

-## 💡 Usage
+## 🔑 How to

 Install docker on your system then run the following commands :